Carrington Event: Telegraphs

 Because of the geomagnetically induced current from the electromagnetic field, telegraph systems all over Europe and North America failed, in some cases giving their operators electric shocks.
 Telegraph pylons threw sparks.
 Some operators were able to continue to send and receive messages despite having disconnected their power supplies.
-The following conversation occurred between two operators of the American telegraph line between Boston, Massachusetts, and Portland, Maine, on the night of 2 September 1859 and reported in the Boston Evening Traveler:Boston operator (to Portland operator): "Please cut off your battery [power source] entirely for fifteen minutes."
+The following conversation occurred between two operators of the American telegraph line between Boston, Massachusetts, and Portland, Maine, on the night of 2 September 1859 (as reported in the Boston Evening Traveler):

-Portland operator: "Will do so.
-It is now disconnected."

-Boston: "Mine is disconnected, and we are working with the auroral current.
-How do you receive my writing?"

-Portland: "Better than with our batteries on. – Current comes and goes gradually."

-Boston: "My current is very strong at times, and we can work better without the batteries, as the aurora seems to neutralize and augment our batteries alternately, making current too strong at times for our relay magnets.
-Suppose we work without batteries while we are affected by this trouble."

-Portland: "Very well.
-Shall I go ahead with business?"

-Boston: "Yes.
-Go ahead."The conversation was carried on for around two hours using no battery power at all and working solely with the current induced by the aurora, the first time on record that more than a word or two was transmitted in such manner.
+The conversation was carried on for around two hours using no battery power at all and working solely with the current induced by the aurora, the first time on record that more than a word or two was transmitted in such manner.

 Similar events

-Overall, less severe storms occurred in 1921 (this was comparable by some measures) and 1960, when widespread radio disruption was reported.
-The March 1989 geomagnetic storm knocked out power across large sections of Quebec.
-On 23 July 2012, a "Carrington-class" solar superstorm (solar flare, CME, solar electromagnetic pulse) was observed, but its trajectory narrowly missed Earth.
+Another strong solar storm occurred in February 1872.
+Less severe storms also occurred in 1921 (this was comparable by some measures), 1938, 1941, 1958, 1959 and 1960, when widespread radio disruption was reported.
+The flares and CMEs of the August 1972 solar storms were similar to the Carrington event in size and magnitude; however, unlike the 1859 storms, they did not cause an extreme geomagnetic storm.
+The March 1989 geomagnetic storm knocked out power across large sections of Quebec, while the 2003 Halloween solar storms registered the most powerful solar explosions ever recorded.
+On 23 July 2012, a "Carrington-class" solar superstorm (solar flare, CME, solar electromagnetic pulse) was observed, but its trajectory narrowly missed Earth by a margin of roughly nine days.
+During the May 2024 solar storms, an aurora borealis was sighted as far south as Puerto Rico.